 - Stage 1: Expressions of Interest (EOIs) – 8 March – 14 April 2023

 - Stage 2: Interviews –22 May – 2 June 2023

 - Stage 3: Supplementary documents – 5 June – 23 July 2023

 You can view and download the EOI questions.

 For more details about each application stage, please see the Applicant Guidelines.

-The JMI Research Advisory Group will review all applications that have progressed through to Stage 3 of the application process, and make a recommendation on the successful grant recipients.
-The Board will approve final grant recipients.
+The JMI Research Advisory Group will review all applications that have progressed through to Stage 3 of the application process, and provide advice to JMI’s Executive.

 Successful applicants will be notified via email, and contacted by the JMI team.